flipperdevices/flipperzero-firmware/documentation/HardwareTargets.md

 * `excluded_modules`: list of strings specifying fbt library (module) names to exclude from being used to configure build environment.

-## Applications & Hardware
+## Apps & Hardware

-Not all applications are available on different hardware targets.
+Not all apps are available on different hardware targets.

-* For applications built into the firmware, you have to specify a compatible application set using `FIRMWARE_APP_SET=...` fbt option.
+* For apps built into the firmware, you have to specify a compatible app set using `FIRMWARE_APP_SET=...` fbt option.
 See [fbt docs](./fbt.md) for details on build configurations.

-* For applications built as external FAPs, you have to explicitly specify compatible targets in the application's manifest, `application.fam`.
-For example, to limit the application to a single target, add `targets=["f7"],` to the manifest.
+* For apps built as external FAPs, you have to explicitly specify compatible targets in the app's manifest, `application.fam`.
+For example, to limit the app to a single target, add `targets=["f7"],` to the manifest.
 It won't be built for other targets.

-For details on application manifests, check out [their docs page](./AppManifests.md).
+For details on app manifests, check out [their docs page](./AppManifests.md).

 ## Building Firmware for a Specific Target